4ndr1j4/msg/README.md

 ### Running microservices without docker from IntelliJ
- * Just use profile 'DEV' because we will use localhost:port instead of SERVICE_NAME:port in this case and run them from main classes, the order is not important because services can be re-registered to eureka
+ * Just use profile 'DEV' because we will use localhost:port instead of SERVICE_NAME:port in this case and run them from main classes, the order is not important because services can be re-registered to eureka.
+ * also when running this way config-server should first be started, be careful of the path in it: cloud.config.server.native.uri: file://${user.home}/IdeaProjects/msg/config-repo/ when using local repo and not git.

 ### Config server
    * We use spring security so to curl application.yaml we need to specify